Russell-Waterhouse/blog/content/post/most_prolific_webdev_myth.md

 In every one, the slow interpreted language gets trounced by the fast one.

-Saturation is how your web app will fail, and by then it's too late.
+Saturation is how your web app will fail at scale, and by then it's too late.
+You're in a hell of horizontal scaling, vertical scaling, caching, and rewrites.

+## The Part That's True

+The part that's true is a bunch of the user's time is going to be taken by network calls.
+How bad of a problem is that?
+Let's find out!

-## Breaking Down The "Napkin Math" Numbers
+### Breaking Down The "Napkin Math" Numbers

 So what are the numbers, roughly?
 If the user clicks "submit" on your web app, how long should it take to show the result of that action, assuming